Organic production and processing

 Specific limits for substances that can be added to food and feed and a limited list of approved additives and processing aids that can be used in organic production

-Key principles for CID LINES
+Key principles for CID LINES, an Ecolab company

 As a producer of inputs* for BIO-farming and the organic food chain